Shannon scores 30 as No. 19 Illinois routs Monmouth 103-65 - WHIZ News

 BIG PICTURE

-Monmouth: King Rice’s group is working through some inevitable bumps after graduating eight seniors from last year’s 21-13 team.
+Monmouth: King Rice’s group is working through some bumps after graduating seven seniors from last year’s 21-13 team.
 Back-to-back road games against ranked opponents should serve as good preparation for Monmouth’s first season in the CAA after jumping from the MAAC.

-Illinois: Limiting turnovers will be a key for this group in challenging games in Las Vegas against No. 8 UCLA and either No. 5 Baylor or No. 16 Virginia.
-The Hawks looked helpless before crawling into the game by scoring seven points off four turnovers.
+Illinois: Limiting turnovers will be a key for this group in challenging games in Las Vegas, including against No. 8 UCLA.

 UP NEXT